ThatTotallyRealMyth/Impacket-IoCs/Impacket-IoCs.md

 lmChallengeResponse = hmac_md5(responseKeyNT, serverChallenge + clientChallenge) + clientChallenge
 ```

 As we can glean from above, impacket has no conditional check exists to send `Z(24)` when `MsvAvTimestamp` is present.
+An additional detection for this that would make it an almost "garuntee" hit for Impacket NTLM use is an LM challenge response being sent with the relevant Lmhash being a impacket set default; `DEFAULT_LM_HASH = binascii.unhexlify('AAD3B435B51404EEAAD3B435B51404EE')`.
+This allows us to eliminate the probablity of any normal clients/behaviours being caught up in this detection as within the ntlm.py implementation; if the caller does not provide the APIs in the ntlm class a lmhash then the compute_lmhash function defaults to returning the above default.

 ## NTLMSSP_NEGOTIATE_ALWAYS_SIGN Not Always Set